qnighy/dont/README.md

 dont dont echo "hello world"
 ```

 It doesn't follow your second `dont`.
-That means... oh yes.
+That means... uh oh.

 ### Contributing

-If you find something `dont` doesn't properly negate your intentions, feel free to submit a pull request.
+If you find cases where `dont` doesn't properly negate your intentions, feel free to submit a pull request.